-If using MEWP (cherry pickers) or Telescopic Handlers beware of the danger of death, treat ever cable as live until informed officially otherwise, do not work near overhead power lines with these machines.
+If using MEWP (cherry pickers) or Telescopic Handlers beware of the danger of death, treat ever

 All plugs and leads are in good condition a free from defect.

 Ensure only correct fuses are used 'no nails'

 Don't make any temporary repairs, have those that are trained repair all equipment.